jacksonh1/slim_conservation_scoring/README.md

           function_params:
             param1: value1
             param2: value2
+          levels:
-          level: "Vertebrata"
+            - "Vertebrata"
+            - "Metazoa"
       ```
   - `score_key` (score_key1/score_key2): A unique identifier for each individual score (including pairk scores). can be any string but must be unique.
     - `function_name`: The name of the conservation scoring function to use (See [scores](#conservation-scores))
     - `function_params`: Keyword arguments specific to each score function (See [scores](#conservation-scores)).
 Each scoring method will have an input file, output file, and reference id which do **not** need to be provided here.
-    - `level`: The level in the database to use for the score calculation.
+    - `levels`: The levels in the database to use for the score calculation.
 If not provided, the pipeline will calculate the score for every level in the database.
   - See the [currently implemented scores](#currently-implemented-scores) for examples of how to format the yaml file.
 - `pairk_aln_methods`:
   - Here, the parameters for [pairk](https://github.com/jacksonh1/pairk)'s k-mer alignment step are specified.
 The parameters are entered in a similar format as the `msa_score_methods`: